 Professor Andrew Lawrence completed his degree at PhD at the University of Newcastle upon Tyne.
 His PhD research involved development of bioassays for hormones controlling the reproductive cycle of marine invertebrates.
-He then spent a few years working for an environmental NGO based in London, but with time spent working in the USA, Canada, Europe and Brazil.
+He then spent a few years working for an environmental non-government organisation based in London, but with time spent working in the USA, Canada, Europe and Brazil.
 Following this Andrew returned to higher education as a lecturer then senior lecturer in marine biology at the University of Hull.
 Here his research expanded to cover various aspects of marine biodiversity conservation and ecotoxicology.

 Before joining the team at the University of Chester, Andrew spent 5 years at the University of the West Indies in Trinidad and Tobago as professor of environmental biology.
 Here he developed a number of biodiversity conservation and sustainable development projects in marine and terrestrial environments.

 Andrew has a broad background in undergraduate and postgraduate teaching in ecology, conservation and ecotoxicology.
 He currently teaches on a number of undergraduate and MSc courses.